IUCN protected area categories: Category Ib – wilderness area

 A wilderness area (IUCN Category Ib) is similar to a strict nature reserve, but generally larger and protected in a slightly less stringent manner.

 These areas are a protected domain in which biodiversity and ecosystem processes (including evolution) are allowed to flourish or experience restoration if previously disturbed by human activity.
 These are areas which may buffer against the effects of climate change and protect threatened species and ecological communities.

 Human visitation is limited to a minimum, often allowing only those who are willing to travel of their own devices (by foot, by ski, or by boat), but this offers a unique opportunity to experience wilderness that has not been interfered with.
 Wilderness areas can be classified as such only if they are devoid of modern infrastructure, though they allow human activity to the level of sustaining indigenous groups and their cultural and spiritual values within their wilderness-based lifestyles.

 Category II – national park

-A national park (IUCN Category II) is similar to a wilderness area in its size and its main objective of protecting functioning ecosystems.
-However, national parks tend to be more lenient with human visitation and its supporting infrastructure.
-National parks are managed in a way that may contribute to local economies through promoting educational and recreational tourism on a scale that will not reduce the effectiveness of conservation efforts.
+A IUCN Category II area is similar to a wilderness area in its size and its main objective of protecting functioning ecosystems.
+However, category II areas tend to be more lenient with human visitation and its supporting infrastructure.
+Category II areas are managed in a way that may contribute to local economies through promoting educational and recreational tourism on a scale that will not reduce the effectiveness of conservation efforts.

+Despite "national park" being the common name of category II, not all protected areas titled "national park" fit the criteria for category II, and not all category II areas are called national parks.

-The surrounding areas of a national park may be for consumptive or non-consumptive use but should nevertheless act as a barrier for the defence of the protected area's native species and communities to enable them to sustain themselves in the long term.
+The surrounding areas of a category II site may be for consumptive or non-consumptive use but should nevertheless act as a barrier for the defence of the protected area's native species and communities to enable them to sustain themselves in the long term.